Carmen Portinho: Popular housing

 Carmen is one of those responsible for introducing the concept of popular housing in Brazil. luenced by her experiences in Europe and on her visit to the French architect Le Corbusier, Carmen proposed to the then mayor of Rio de Janeiro the construction of popular housing estates that were equipped with social services, fleeing isolated buildings in blocks or individual houses.

-The most important examples of collective housing in Rio de Janeiro are those of the Pedregulho group (1948) and Gávea (1952).
+The most important examples of collective housing in Rio de Janeiro are those of the Pedregulho Housing Complex (1948) and Gávea (1952).
 Both were idealized as an undulating ribbon - association with the proposal of the continuous urban strip that Le Corbusier formulated in 1929 - that was molded on the rugged topography of both lands.

 Museum of Modern Art of Rio de Janeiro

 As the only woman on a construction site with more than 450 workers, Carmen was in charge of all decisions regarding the construction.
 The museum, which struggled for two years to get off the ground in 1954, was designed by Afonso Eduardo Reidy, with an all-metal structure on Avenida Beira-Mar.
 In addition to urbanism, Carmen was also advancing in the visual arts, aware of the role of the museum for local art and for the new urban project in Rio de Janeiro.
 Carmen organized and held several art and architecture exhibitions, taking renowned Brazilian names abroad, such as Ivan Serpa, Fayga Ostrower, Arthur Luiz Piza - all young people linked to abstract art - and architects, like Oscar Niemeyer, Alcides Rocha Miranda, Jorge Moreira and Affonso Eduardo Reidy.

+Portinho's contributions to Brazilian architecture were recognized in a 2025-2026 exhibition Carmen Portinho: Modernity in Construction at the Museum of Modern Art in Rio de Janeiro.